aphi22/ocean-nexus-well-being.github.io/index.md

 # Workshop Overview

-**Learning Objective:** The goal of the workshop is to encompass and understand a holistic approach to wellbeing for oceans
+**Learning Objective:** The goal of the workshop is to encompass and understand a holistic approach to well-being for oceans

-**Goal for Participants:** To recognize and describe multiple framings, definitions, and dimensions of wellbeing, and assess how these have been and can be applied through a detailed case study
+**Goal for Participants:** To recognize and describe multiple framings, definitions, and dimensions of well-being, and assess how these have been and can be applied through a detailed case study

 ### **Dates**